Carravan/KAMITSUBAKI-WIKI/company/other/kotodama-tribe.md

 Art exhibition "KOTODAMA TRIBE ver.0.5" was hosted from 15 Dec 2018 to 24 Dec 2018 in Shibuya, with tagline "その言葉に、魂はあるのか？".
 Featuring Kaf's song Majo. https://www.youtube.com/watch?v=R4sUHomdXok

-Pinky Pop Hepburn debuted 30 Dec 2018.
+Pinky Pop Hepburn debuted 30 Dec 2018, as the second and final character debuted from THE MOON STUDIO.

 THE MOON STUDIO officially folded on 30 Sep 2019 ([archived tweet](https://web.archive.org/web/20190920113408/https://twitter.com/moonstudio_jp/status/1175009247920152577
 )).
 For reference, Kamitsubaki Studio was formed on 18 Oct 2019.